davidleitw/Blog/content/posts/daily/day1/index.md

 - [x] LeetCode: 61.
 Rotate List
 - [x] LeetCode: 343.
 Integer Break
 - [x] LeetCode: 1342.
 Number of Steps to Reduce a Number to Zero
+- [x] LeetCode: 1688.
+Count of Matches in Tournament